v2rockets/Loyal-Elephie/README.md

 ![](.public/architecture.png)

 Warning: This project was originally designed for **Linux**.
 Compatibility with Windows or macOS has not been fully tested.
-You are welcome to report any issues, but they may not be resolved immediately.
+If you are using Windows, I strongly recommend you to run the backend server in **WSL**.

 ## Screenshots